-RECOMMENDATION 7 - Where a case is brought on an opt-out basis, the court should have the power to aggregate damages in an appropriate case.
+RECOMMENDATION 7 - Where a case is brought on an opt-out or opt-in basis, the court should have the power to aggregate damages in an appropriate case.
 The Civil Justice Council recommends that the Lord Chancellor conduct a wider policy consultation into such a reform given that it affects both substantive and procedural law.